 Types of Beach Canopy

 On the beach you see family beach shelters that can be described as small tents, larger canopies, as well as other hybrid designs.
+For more information you can browse all my resources on canopies in one place.

 Family beach tents come in a range of sizes but typically sit 2 to 3 adults, and kinda look like a camping tent cut in half.
 Their low height makes them a great kids beach canopy, ideal for protecting babies or toddlers from the raging sun.
 Additionally they are a great option if you are short on space, or have lots of gear to get across the hot sand, as they pack down to a nice small size (sometimes small enough for air-travel carry on luggage).
 They are a step up from umbrella’s in terms of shade and wind resistance (you can easily weigh them down with things like sand pockets and stakes/pegs).
 Most can be set up with one person, especially after a little practice.